codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

     * I prioritize those that attend the talk. e.g. For a company "lunch-and-learn", I despise conference calls, as it distracts everyone.
 I'd rather visit each office individually.
     * For informal talks, I don't spend time on slides for post-talk viewing.
 I told a story around the campfire: you had to be there.
     * I *do* post code examples in a well-documented GitHub repo (for post-talk viewing).
 I don't try to put code into presentation software: I simply *break-out* of the slides into an editor.
+    * I've observed that excellent talks draw an analogy from another discipline, such as art history, music, math, and so on.
+The parallel info is inherently interesting to the audience, and if the analogy is apt, then it can make a compelling argument.
+As an example, in the early 2000s, against the heavy, ornate weight of Web Services, a simple, fresh solution emerged: REST.
+An analogy might be the rock music scene in the late 1980s, and [this album](https://en.wikipedia.org/wiki/Nevermind).

 ## Other Tips